• Skip to primary navigation

 Instructions

-The heat of the flame increases the air pressure in the glass which forces some air out.
-The flame goes out once all the oxygen is used up and the air cools and contracts.
-The air pressure outside the glass is now higher than inside and so water is sucked into the class until the air pressure is equalized.
+The heat of the candle flame increases the air pressure in the glass, which forces some air out.
+The candle goes out when all the oxygen in the glass has been used up, and the air cools and contracts.
+The air pressure outside the glass is now higher than inside, so water is sucked into the class until the air pressure is equalized.

 Safety Notice